hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > From Tom and Jerry takes the hint, where you
 >
-> May in one scene famed Almacks' ball-rooms view.
+> May in one scene famed Almack's' ball-rooms view.
 >
 > Bel.
-If this was the spoutaneous act of those
+If this was the spontaneous act of those
 >
 > Who managed the concern, you might suppose
 >